bayush11/Caltech_SURF_2023/README.md

 All of these videos have links to GitHub that need to be accessed to complete the tracking.

 # Tracking Model Creation

+**IMPORTANT**: Before you begin this process, consult the subsection labeled "Tips" as this can save you a lot of time on small tasks related to creating your model.

 There are two large steps that are required in creating a proper machine-learning model to track particles.
 The **first** step is to develop your model by creating labels from images (1) and then using those labels for training your machine-learning model (2).
 This step is necessary as this will allow you to develop the model that will be used for detecting and tracking future objects.
 The **second** step in the process is to use this trained model to detect (3) and track objects(4).